FreedomBen/Fedora-on-pinebookpro/README.md

 # Fedora-on-pinebookpro
 This repository serves as an installation guide for Fedora on the Pinebook Pro.

-The Pinebook Pro is a Free and Open Souce Arm 64-Bit laptop made by PINE64, a community driven company focused on creating high-quality, low cost ARM devices.
+The Pinebook Pro is a Free and Open Source Arm 64-Bit laptop made by PINE64, a community driven company focused on creating ARM devices.

 You can learn more about PINE64 <a href="/https://www.pine64.org/">here</a>.

 ## Download
 This image contains a base installation of Fedora with the GNOME desktop environment.
-Compared to other desktop environements, GNOME 3 seems to run the fastest with Fedora.

 Selinux is enabled and set to enforcing mode.